-\begin{blanko}{\Loccart\ localizations.} Just as left-exact localizations are a central notion in topos theory, the notion of locally cartesian localization,\footnote{Called {\em semi-left-exact localization} by Cassidy--H\'ebert--Kelly~\cite{Cassidy-Hebert-Kelly} for $1$-categories.} introduced here, plays a similar role for locally cartesian closed $\i$-categories.
-Let $\P$ be a presentable locally cartesian closed $\i$-category and let $L : \P\to\C \subseteq \P$ be an accessible localization, with right adjoint inclusion functor $G:\C\to\P$.
+\begin{blanko}{\Loccart\ localizations.} Just as left-exact localizations are a central notion in topos theory, the notion of locally cartesian localization,\footnote{Called {\em semi-left-exact localization} by Cassidy--H\'ebert--Kelly~\cite{Cassidy-Hebert-Kelly} for $1$-categories.} which we now introduce, plays a similar role for locally cartesian closed $\infty$-categories.
+Let $\P$ be a presentable locally cartesian closed $\infty$-category and let $L : \P\to\C \subset \P$ be an accessible localization, with right adjoint inclusion functor $G:\C\to\P$.
 We refer to the objects of $\C$ as local objects.
-For each local object $S$ there is induced a localization functor $L_S: \P_{/S} \to \C_{/S}\subseteq \P_{/S}$ (with right adjoint inclusion functor $G_S$).
+For each local object $S$ there is induced a localization functor $L_S: \P_{/S} \to \C_{/S}\subset \P_{/S}$ (with right adjoint inclusion functor $G_S$).
 For any map $f:T\to S$ between local objects we have commutative diagrams

 We say that the localization $L$ is {\em \loccart} if it commutes with basechange between local objects.
 In other words, for all $f:T\to S$ in $\C$, the diagram